-The results of the assessment were that the wells had a low risk of contamination due to adjacent land use.
 The water is currently protected by well construction and system operations and management.
-Residents can help protect the water by taking hazardous household chemicals to hazardous material collection days and limiting pesticide and fertilizer.
-The complete assessment is available for inspection at ADEQ, 1110 W. Washington St., Phoenix, Arizona 85007, between the hours of 8:00 a.m. and 5:00 p.m.
+Residents can help protect the water by taking hazardous household chemicals to hazardous material collection days and limiting pesticide and fertilizer use.
+The complete assessment is available for inspection at ADEQ, 1110 W. Washington St., Phoenix, Arizona, between the hours of 8:00 a.m. and 5:00 p.m.
 Electronic copies are available from ADEQ.
-For more information, call ADEQ's Source Water Assessment and Protection Unit at 602-771-4597 or visit their website www.azdeq.gov.
+For more information, call ADEQ's Source Water Assessment and Protection Unit at 602-771-4597 or visit their website at www.azdeq.gov.